-James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.
+James A. Butler became North Carolina's first county extension agent and was hired to conduct demonstration work in boll weevil eradication.

-County Agent James A. Butler arranged for 2.5 acres of corn and 2 acres of cotton to be grown according to U.S. Department of Agriculture recommendations on the farm of J. F. Eagles near Statesville.
+County Agent James A. Butler arranged for 2.5 acres of corn and 2 acres of cotton to be grown according to USDA recommendations.
+The crops were grown on the farm of J. F. Eagles near Statesville, NC.
 This was the first farm demonstration in North Carolina.

-College officials signed the first memorandum of understanding for cooperative demonstration work with the United States Department of Agriculture.
+College officials signed the first memorandum of understanding for cooperative demonstration work with the USDA.
 The memorandum provided for the establishment of the Farmers' Boys' Clubs or Corn Clubs.
 These clubs are the forerunners of the 4-H program.

-Ira O. Schaub became the first director of the Corn Club work, which eventually grew into 4-H.
+Ira O. Schaub became the first director of the Corn Club work, which eventually grew into a 4-H program.

-The North Carolina Agricultural Experiment Station (located at A&M College) hired Neil Alexander Bailey as its first African American agricultural extension agent.
+Alexander Bailey was hired by the North Carolina Agricultural Experiment Station (located at A&M College) as the first African American agricultural extension agent.

 Home Demonstration began when the first Girls' Clubs were formed.
 They focused primarily on tomato canning and gardening and were also called Tomato Clubs.
-In 1912-1913 mothers of Girls' Club members began to form the first Home Demonstration clubs for adult women.
+In 1912-1913, mothers of Girls' Club members formed the first Home Demonstration clubs for adult women.

 Jane S. McKimmon became the first woman to serve as a state home demonstration agent through the Agricultural Extension program at A&M College.

 The Smith-Lever Act provided for federal, state, and county cooperation in creating a system to expand demonstration and extension work for men and women.
-The law authorized land-grant colleges to sign memoranda of understanding with the United States Department of Agriculture to begin such work.
+The law authorized land-grant colleges to sign memoranda of understanding with the USDA to begin such work.
 NC State then created a new Department of Extension, which became the Agricultural Extension Service.

 Benjamin W. Kilgore became the first director of the North Carolina Agricultural Extension Service.